The Good Companions

 The Good Companions is a novel by the English author J. B. Priestley.

 Written in 1929, it follows the fortunes of a concert party on a tour of England.
-It is Priestley's most famous novel and established him as a national figure.
+It is the novel that established Priestley as a national figure.
 It won the James Tait Black Memorial Prize and was adapted twice into film.

 Plot summary

 The novel is written in picaresque style and opens with the middle-aged, discontented Jess Oakroyd in the fictional Yorkshire town of Bruddersford.
 He opts to leave his family and seek adventure "on t'road".
 (Throughout the novel Priestley uses dialect for all non-RP speakers of English.)
 He heads south down the Great North Road.

 Intertwined with the story of Oakroyd's travels are those of Elizabeth Trant and Inigo Jollifant, two similarly malcontented individuals.
 Miss Trant is an upper-middle-class spinster and Jollifant is a teacher at a down-at-heel private school.
 All three ultimately encounter one another when a failing concert troupe ('The Dinky Doos') are disbanding as a result of their manager's running off with the takings.
 The independently wealthy Miss Trant, against the advice of her relatives, decides to refloat the troupe, now known as The Good Companions.
 Inigo plays piano and writes songs, Oakroyd is the odd-job man and the troupe has also been joined by Mr Morton Mitcham (a travelling banjo player and conjuror whom Inigo met earlier on his own odyssey).
 The other members of the troupe are comedian Jimmy Nunn, song-and-dance man Jerry Jerningham, singers Elsie Longstaff, Courtney (aka Joe) Brundit and Joe's wife (referred to as Mrs Joe) and singer-comedienne Susie Dean.
 The troupe have various adventures round the shires of middle England.

 After a sabotaged performance the troupe disband: Jerry marries Lady Partlit, a fan; Susie and Inigo become successful and famous in London; Miss Trant marries a long-lost sweetheart; Jess Oakroyd emigrates to Canada and the other performers carry on with their life on the road.